Upper bounds on the colloid separation efficiency of diffusiophoresis: Theory

 where $U(Y)$ is the velocity field inside the channel, $D_s$ is the diffusivity of the solute, and $D_i$ is the ambipolar diffusivity\cite{Newman2012-wk} of the ions.
 The system of equations \eqref{eq:pdes_chem_dim} gives rise to spatial gradients in the ionic concentration, which in turn induces a diffusiophoresis-driven migration velocity

 of the particles in the suspension\cite{Prieve1984-rj}.
 The constant $\Gamma_p$ is the diffusiophoretic mobility, dependent on both the composition of the electrolyte and the properties of the particles, and which can be both positive (leading to ``chemo-attracted'' particles) or negative (resulting in ``chemo-repelled'' particles).
-Denoting the $X$ and $Y$ components of $\boldsymbol{U}_p$, respectively, as $U_p$ and $V_p$, the concentration $N(X,Y)$ of particles is given by
+We note that Equation \eqref{eq:DP_vel_dim}, while derived in the limit of vanishing double layers compared to the particle size ($\lambda_D/R_p\to{0}$, with $R_p$ the particle radius), admits corrections to $\Gamma_p$ accounting for finite double layer thickness\cite{Shin2016-pc,Gupta2020-oi}.
+This is especially important in cases where $\lambda_D$ is comparable to the particle size $\lambda_D\lesssim{R_p}$, which can occur for sufficiently small ionic concentrations and particle sizes.
+In addition, \eqref{eq:DP_vel_dim} is valid for both valence-symmetric and asymmetric binary electrolytes\cite{Gupta2019-oc}.
+Additional ionic species beyond one cation and one anion preclude the definition of a single ``reduced'' concentration $C_i$ and would lead to more complicated expressions for $\boldsymbol{U}_p$ that lie outside the scope of our analysis.